 The Company has filed six patent applications relating to its lead product, PRP.
 The first application was filed in October 2010 in each of the countries listed in the table below.
 This application has been granted and remains in force in the United States, Australia, China, Japan, Indonesia, Israel, New Zealand, Singapore and South Africa.
 In Brazil, Canada, Hong Kong, Malaysia, Mexico and South Korea, the patent application remains under examination.
-The Europe patent application has recently been accepted.
+The patent application in the European Union has recently been accepted.